0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/identity/apis.md

 ```
 did: did method: did method-specific identifier.
 ```
-This is a standard form of expressing a Decentralised Identifier as defined by the [W3C DID Core 1.0 specification](https://www.w3.org/TR/did-core)
+This is a standard form of expressing a Decentralised Identifier as defined by the <a href="https://www.w3.org/TR/did-core" target="_blank">W3C DID Core 1.0 Specifications</a>

 A user can have multiple DIDs.